Four Theories of Press Authoritarian, Libertarian, Social Responsibility

 For example, in 2021, the Taliban took over power in Afghanistan, and the management excessively controls all media.
 Similarly, the army chief Min Aung Hlaing seized power in Myanmar in 2021.

-For example, in North Korea, Myanmar, and Afghanistan
+For example, Eritrea, Syria, North Korea, Myanmar, Iran, Vietnam and Afghanistan.

 2. Libertarian Theory